-Students of the subject have pointed out that considerable progress could be made through the adoption of state requirements, leaving local variations at a minimum.
+Students of the subject have pointed out that considerable progress could be made through the adoption of State requirements, leaving local variations at a minimum.
+Among advantages mentioned are elimination of needless differences in technical requirements and uniform treatment for new materials and new methods of construction [6].
 This suggestion has met with some favor, but until it is generally accepted the problem of developing complete local requirements and of keeping them up to date will remain.

-For some 20 years the National Bureau of Standards has endeavored to provide helpful information on building codes to a large number of local committees and officials.
+For some 30 years the National Bureau of Standards has endeavored to provide helpful information on building codes to a large number of local committees and officials.
 Investigations carried on at the Bureau in regard to strength, fire resistance, and other characteristics of building materials have produced results of direct usefulness in this field.
 During the period 1921 to 1934, the Bureau supplied the staff and published the reports of the Department of Commerce Building Code Committee.
-At present, in addition to continued technical research and contact with public officials on building-code problems, the Bureau is cooperating with the Building Code Correlating Committee of the American Standards Association in the continued development of recommended building-code requirements.
+At present, in addition to continued technical research and contact with public officials on buildingcode problems, the Bureau is cooperating in the continued development of recommended buildingcode standards under the procedure of the American Standards Association.

 These activities have resulted in the accumulation of much material bearing on building-code problems.
-It has become apparent through correspondence and other contacts that much the same problems occur in each community and that a discussion of some of their more familiar features would serve a useful purpose. literature on the subject has been enriched in recent years by the writings of Burton, Miller, Stegner, and others.
-These have made painstaking investigations of fundamental questions and have recorded their conclusions at some length.
-The literature is scattered, however, and much of it is not readily available.
+It has become apparent through correspondence and other contacts that much the same problems occur in each community and that a discussion of some of their more familiar features would serve a useful purpose.
+The literature on the subject has been enriched in recent years by the writings of Burton, Miller, Stegner, and others.
+These have made painstaking investigations of fundamental questions, and have recorded their conclusions at some The literature is scattered, however, length. and much of it is not readily available.
 Frequent reference to it will be made in this discussion.

-The method of treatment employed here is in large part that of discussion rather than specific recommendation.
+The method of treatment employed here is a in large part that of discussion rather than specific recommendation.
 Great strides have been made in recent years in bringing divergent opinions about building codes into closer agreement, but the time has apparently not yet arrived when it can be said with assurance that some one method of approach is best for all cases.
 There is a healthy disagreement on such matters as arrangement of topics, ideal requirements versus realistic ones, possibilities of simplification, and other matters.
 Those who have followed such controversies over a period of years are aware that variations in codes are diminishing.
 Some of the alternatives that remain are, however, so closely equal in merit that it is only fair to describe them in detail pending the time when more conclusive evidence is obtainable.